marwal1987/hemmaKvall/README.md

 _The output will be in the /dist folder._

-## IMPORTANT NOTES!:
+## IMPORTANT NOTES!

+As explained in **step 5** in the installation process:

 - To use the API you will need an API-key.
 Register your email (FREE, 1000 daily limit) at the following link: https://www.omdbapi.com/

 - Google Analytics and Google Tag Manger also uses keys/id's.
 You will have to create your own account and create your own tags and flows and what not, to make it work.

 - Sitemap.xml and robots.txt files URL, is pointing at localhost:5173.
-Replace this with the actual webbadress for your website before going live.
+Replace this with the actual domain for your website before going live.